bimoarifw/newjeans-bias-game/readme.md

 ## Overview

 NewJeans Bias Game is an entertaining web-based application that lets users discover their ultimate bias, a term popular in K-pop fandoms for their favorite idol or celebrity.
-With a simple and interactive interface, players can input their names and perform a "gacha" to reveal their special bias from a collection of stunning idol images.
+With a simple and interactive interface, players can input their names to reveal their special bias from a collection of stunning idol images.

 ## Live Demo